-In the second half of the semester, you will have the option of doing one of 3 take-home projects, which will take the form of a hazards-related report a few pages in length and will require independent access and assimilation of data available on the internet.
-In these assignments, you will use the data to evaluate and test hypotheses relating to hazards from flooding, earthquakes, or volcanoes.
-You will also have the option of doing one extra report in addition to the required assignment.
-The first assignment will make up 10% of your final grade.
-If you decide to take advantage of the extra assignment, it will reduce the weight of the lower score from Exams I and II to 15% (rather than 25%).
+In the second half of the semester, you will be given the option of completing up to 2 of 3 possible take-home projects which will take the form of a hazards-related report a few pages in length which will require independent access and assimilation of data available on the internet.
+If you decide to take advantage of this assignment, it will reduce the weight of the lower score from Exams I and II to 15% (rather than 25%).
 The remaining 10% of your grade will be based upon your score for the assignment.
+If 2 assignments are completed, they will further reduce the weight of the lowest exam by the same amount as the first assignment.